-Data quality controls for external data providers are managed by a dedicated unit.
-Controls are deployed at different stages of the value chain, including pre-integration controls, post-integration controls and post-calculation controls, to name only the controls of proprietary scores.
+Data quality checks on external data providers are managed by a dedicated unit.
+The checks are deployed at different stages of the value chain, whether they are pre-integration checks, post-integration checks or post-calculation checks, including checks on proprietary scores.